durable power of attorney form california durable power of attorney form california

 What are the requirements for a durable power of attorney in California?

-To create a durable power of attorney in California, it must include the principal’s signature, be notarized or witnessed by two adults, contain a durability clause, and specify the agent’s powers according to California Probate Code.
+To create a durable power of attorney in California, it must include the principal’s signature, be notarized or witnessed by two adults, contain a durability clause, and specify the agent’s powers according to the California Probate Code.

 Who should have a durable power of attorney?